< Back to articles

 Jury service accommodations are considered on a case-by-case basis.

-If one is called up for jury duty, this time is considered unpaid leave.
-However, you can claim money back to compensate for lost earnings.
+If you are called up for jury duty, this time is typically considered unpaid leave.
+However, you can claim money back to compensate for lost earnings and it’s possible that your employer may choose to let you take the time off as paid leave.

 Unpaid parental leave